cloudbitvps/developers.scalingo.com/markdown/apps.md

 ### Options

-* `--size, -z "SIZE"`: Size of the container (e.g. S, M, etc).
+* `--size, -s "SIZE"`: Size of the container (e.g. S, M, etc).
 The size by default is M.

 ||| col |||